-MBA in information technology programs strengthen students’ business acumen and technology skills.
-Graduates qualify for management positions in a wide variety of industries.
-The Bureau of Labor Statistics (BLS) projects demand for information technology positions to increase by 12% between 2018 and 2028, far outpacing the national average for all occupations.
+MBA in information technology programs strengthen students' business acumen and tech skills.
+Graduates can pursue management positions in a wide variety of industries.
+The Bureau of Labor Statistics (BLS) projects demand for information technology positions to increase by 13% between 2020 and 2030, outpacing the national 9% average for all occupations.
 On this page, readers can learn more about MBA in information technology careers, including details about the degree, job possibilities, salary potential, and professional organizations.

 What Is an MBA in Information Technology?

-An online MBA in information technology hones leadership and technology skills, preparing students for managerial positions within organizations.
-Additionally, many employers expect their executives to hold a master’s degree.
-An MBA demonstrates to prospective employers that you possess crucial business and technological knowledge.
+An online MBA in information technology hones leadership and technology skills, helping prepare students for managerial positions within organizations.
+Additionally, employers may prefer their executives to hold a master's degree.
+An MBA can demonstrate to prospective employers that you possess crucial business and technological knowledge.

-Online MBA in information technology programs include courses on topics such as data management, IT strategy and business value, managerial economics, and business analytics.
-Graduates can work as information technology managers, computer and information research scientists, network and system design administrators, and database developers.Learn More
+Online MBA in information technology programs include courses in data management, IT strategy and business value, managerial economics, and business analytics.
+Graduates can apply for jobs as information technology managers, computer and information research scientists, network and system design administrators, and database developers.Learn More

 Online MBA in Information Technology Salary

-Various factors can influence salaries of MBA in information technology graduates.
-For instance, one’s experience plays a significant role in potential earnings; entry-level IT managers make an average annual salary of $61,111, while those with more than five years of experience earn an average of $78,523.
-After 10 years, the average salary increases to $93,516.
+Various factors can influence the salaries of MBA in information technology graduates.
+For instance, professional experience plays a large role in potential earnings.
+According to Payscale, entry-level IT managers make an average annual salary of $65,113, while those with more than five years of experience earn an average of around $80,000 as of May 2022.
+After 10 years, the average salary increases to $94,321.

-With a graduate degree, employees also qualify for a wider range of positions and higher salaries.
-For example, per the below table, a bachelor’s degree qualifies graduates to work as IT support analysts, who make an average annual salary of $53,746, while information technology directors, who often need a master’s degree, make an average annual salary of $119,062.
+With a college degree, professionals also apply for positions with higher salaries and more responsibilities.
+For example, those with bachelor's degrees can pursue work as IT support analysts, making an average annual salary of $56,082.
+Information technology directors, who often need a master's degree, earn a higher average annual salary of $122,363.